Are you looking for the best Klon Centaur clone? Or some sort of Klon inspired guitar pedal?

 This is partly down to the fact the pedal is blending your dry signal with your overdriven signal.
 In a way, it feels more like an amp would feel when it starts to break up.

-But if you want a low-medium transparent overdrive pedal – a Klon Centaur style pedal is a great option.
+But if you want a low-medium gain overdrive pedal that is fairly transparent – a Klon Centaur style pedal is a great option.

 Gold vs silver Klon?
 What’s the difference?